Joe Bellino, Navy's first Heisman Trophy winner, dies at age 81

 A native of Winchester, Massachusetts, Bellino elected to play for his home state squad and spent three seasons with the Patriots (1965-67) as a kick returner.
 Because of his five-year military commitment, Bellino remains the lowest drafted Heisman Trophy winner in NFL history.

-Bellino served 28 years in the United States Navy and Naval Reserve, retiring with the rank of captain.
+Bellino served 28 years in the Navy and Naval Reserve, retiring with the rank of captain.
 He was inducted into the College Football Hall of Fame in 1977.

 The Bellino Auditorium in Ricketts Hall is named in honor of one of Navy’s finest two-sport athletes.
 In 2009, Bellino was selected to the Navy-Marine Corps Memorial Stadium all-time team.